fvaleri/strimzi-debugging/sessions/006/README.md

 ### Example: unintentional namespace deletion with retained volumes

 [Deploy Streams operator and Kafka cluster](/sessions/001).
-Once the cluster is ready, we change the reclaim policy at the persistent volume level.
+When the cluster is ready, we change the reclaim policy at the persistent volume level.
 Also note that the volume status is "Bound".

 ```sh